fort mason night market

 The Fort Mason Night Market has DJs and live music (photo by www.fortmason.org)

-Held on the third Friday of select months (April through August) , the Fort Mason Night Market has live music, DJs, 25+ food trucks and vendors, local makers, and free public art, turning the historic site into a lively waterfront evening festival.
+The night market is held on the third Friday of the month, April through August, with 25+ food trucks and vendors, local makers, and free public art, turning the historic site on the San Francisco Bay into a lively evening festival.

 Union Street Festival (Cow Hollow / Marina)

-Kicking off Summer each year with a fun weekend, usually in June, the Union Street Festival is one of the city’s largest neighborhood festivals, stretching along Union Street in Cow Hollow, between Fillmore Street and Gough from 11 a.m to 7 p.m.
+Kicking off summer each year with a fun weekend, usually in June, the Union Street Festival is one of the city’s largest, rolling down Union Street in Cow Hollow, between Fillmore Street and Gough.
+Expect a mix of live music stages, food vendors, and kid-friendly activities.

 Grace Cathedral Organ Recitals & Choral Evensong (Nob Hill)